Drumlin Farm: Wildlife sanctuary

 Drumlin Farm's forests and fields are crossed by 4 miles of trails, including a half-mile Farmyard Loop that is universally accessible.
 The Drumlin Loop Trail leads to the top of the glacial drumlin for which the farm is named.
 The Bay Circuit Trail passes through the western part of the Drumlin Farm woods.
-The farm's Wildlife Care Center has facilities to care for injured animals that can't survive in the wild.
+The farm's Wildlife Care Center has facilities to care for injured animals that cannot survive in the wild.
 The farm offers educational programs in wildlife care for teenagers and for college students who are considering a career in the field.